 You should though keep clearly delineated lines of what you will not court.
 I mean to say something that will result in immediate, explosive resistance on your behalf.
 What is it?
 Really.

 Is it a robber-turned-kidnapper trying to stuff you in a van?
 Is it any kind of overt threat towards your spouse or child?
-Is it a potential rape or sexual assault?
+Is it a potential sexual assault?
 I am not judging your personal line in the sand, only advising that you know what it is prior to being faced with it.

 When the time comes to fight, whatever the case, you have to fight like a madman.
 Maximum violence, maximum speed, maximum effect; nothing else will do.